Derek Dooley has coached football for most of his career.

 Family life

 Dooley has a wife and three children.
-His wife, Allison Dooley, is an OB-GYN who practices in Rabun County, where the couple has a mountain home.
+Dooley and his wife, Allison Dooley, who is an OB-GYN, own a Rabun County mountain home.

 Staff writer Rosie Manins contributed to this article.